jenryhennifer/responsive_portfolio/README.md

 I plan to make this more personalized as well as adding my future projects into 'portfolio'.
 I plan to allow the contact me form to be fully functioning.
 Since this is my first attempt, the colors will change in the future as well as abilities of the webpage by incrementing features I learn in the future.

 I hope to use this one day for future employers to see my abilities, as well as, sample my future projects.

+UPDATED 2020.10.07

+I plan to make the page more interactive and update my about me (i'm not good about describing myself).
+I also plan to add an up to date resume once I have completed my class.
+I'm not too happy with my portfolio page and hope to make it look better later on,

 <hr />